frascaluigi/Simple-Client-Open-Weather-API/README.md

-# Simple-Client-Open-Weather-API
+# Simple-Client-OpenWeatherAPI

-This repository contains a simple client which interfaces with Open Weather Api
+This repository contains a simple client which interfaces with Open Weather API.

+It exposes three REST API.

+#Run project in development mode

+npm run development

+#Run project in test mode

+npm run stage